gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 ## Introduction

-Gatsby is an [open source](https://opensource.org/) project supported by [Gatsby, Inc.](https://www.gatsbyjs.com/about/) employees and an active community of contributors.
+Gatsby is an [open-source](https://opensource.org/) project supported by [Gatsby, Inc.](https://www.gatsbyjs.com/about/) employees and an active community of contributors.

 [Gatsby’s community and corporate values](/docs/gatsby-core-philosophy/#gatsbys-community-philosophy) include working in the open and setting and managing clear expectations.
 Establishing a governance model helps us live those values and will help support active and productive communication within the Gatsby community and between the community and the company.

-Our objectives for this document are to provide current information about the management and maintenance of Gatsby open source software (OSS) and present a variety of resources and avenues of communication between Gatsby’s leadership and community.
+Our objectives for this document are to provide current information about the management and maintenance of Gatsby open-source software (OSS) and present a variety of resources and avenues of communication between Gatsby’s leadership and community.

 ### This is a work in progress!